tighten/takeout/README.md

 With `takeout enable mysql` you're running MySQL, and never have to worry about managing or fixing Homebrew MySQL again.

-But you can also easily enable ElasticSearch, Postgres, MSSQL, Redis, and more, with a simple command.
+But you can also easily enable ElasticSearch, PostgreSQL, MSSQL, Redis, and more, with a simple command.

 **Current list of services:**
 - MySQL
-- Postgres
+- PostgreSQL
 - MSSQL
 - ElasticSearch
 - MeiliSearch